notwlsn/catalina-mousejack/README.md

 # MouseJack Exploitation on Catalina 10.15.5

 ## The Exploit
 I had a lot of fun recently exploiting the now old MouseJack vulnerabilities.
 Essentially this exploit is the result of unifying USB recievers sending unencrypted data between mouse (or other peripheral) and computer.
-More can be read about it here. (https://www.mousejack.com)
+More can be read about it [here.](https://www.mousejack.com)

 ## Hardware
 To perform this exploit you need hardware that is specially crafted to send and recieve radio signals.
-There's a good USB radio dongle on Amazon made by Crazyradio PA that is ideal for this (https://www.amazon.com/gp/product/B00VYA3A2U/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1).
+There's a good USB radio dongle on [Amazon](https://www.amazon.com/gp/product/B00VYA3A2U/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) made by Crazyradio PA that is ideal for this.
 I used this board, but you can technically do this with a Logitech Unifying dongle (ones that are based on C-U0007 Nordic Semiconductors) or other nRF24LU1+ chips like the SparkFun's breakout board.
 The advantage of the Crazyradio one for me was it has a factory programmer bootloader already installed in the top 2KB of flash, which is really conveninent.

 ## Setup
-First, obtain the firmware from here (https://github.com/BastilleResearch/mousejack) and build it.
+First, obtain the firmware from [here](https://github.com/BastilleResearch/mousejack) and build it.
 They have a tutorial that is pretty good so I would follow that.
 This takes care of flashing the stock Crazyradio firmware for you as long as you initialize the git submodule `nrf-research-firmware` and follow their steps.

 ## Changes for Catalina (and OSX)
 Basically when you try to build the firmware within `nrf-research-firmware` you will probably come up on failure for a few reasons.
 Your error will probably look something like this: